Disseminating science

 8 Open access

-Various open-access (and occasionally open-source) journals try to disrupt incumbent publishers with business models built around the low cost of online infrastructure.
+Various open-access (and occasionally open-source) journals try to disrupt incumbent publishers with business models built on the low cost of online infrastructure.
 As with legacy journals, they have varying degrees of success.

 Open Journals is a collection of open source, open access journals.
 We currently have four main publications: